 Test procedures laser cutters

-GeneralThe videos from "How Open Is This Gadget" show the operating functions of a projector and give you a first impression of the quality the device delivers.
-However, I deliberately do not give any ratings for the tested gadgets in the videos!
-I want to leave that up to you, because only you know what you expect from a projector.
-Furthermore, slogans such as "The best machine at price X" are usually obsolete just a few days after a video has been published, since there are many manufacturers in the middle to lower price range, all rivaling for the best price.
+GeneralThe videos on "How Open Is This Gadget" show the functions of the laser cutters and give you an impression of the quality of the mechanics in moving pictures.
+However, I intentionally do not give any comments on the quality delivered in the videos of the tested machines!
+I want to leave that up to you, because only you know what you expect from a laser cutter.
+Furthermore, slogans such as "The best laser cutter at X price" are usually obsolete just a few days after a video has appeared, since there are many manufacturers in the middle to lower price range, all competing for the lowest price.

-So have a close look at the high-resolution photos taken of the testpatterns to get an own opinion.
-When making the videos,
+So have a close look at the high-resolution photos taken of the test results and the mechanics of the machine to get an own mpression.

-For all tests there is: if you can't see any real differences between two devices, then consider them equal and focus on other things, such as the openness of hard- and software!
-Don't start interpreting the smallest differences in the photos of test results, because that's simply not relevant in practice.
-Keep your feet on the ground and don't listen to all those self-proclaimed experts (myself included).
+For all tests there is: If you can't realy see any differences between different machines, then consider them equal and focus on other things, such as the openness of hardware and software!
+Just don't start interpreting the smallest differences in the pictures, that's just not relevant in practice.
+Keep your feet on the ground and don't listen to any self-proclaimed experts (myself included).

 Both the test patterns and the Python scripts that I use to transfer the data to the laser cutter are available for download.